 But they have some more useful uses.
 When killing a creature, you’re guaranteed to receive their secondary drop at least once.
 So this might be Feathers from Chickens, or Leather from Cows.
 They can also be used to obtain Ham from Pigs, and Straw from Grass.

 Later on, the Knife can be used alongside a Cutting Board to process ingredients, and create portions of food.
 Like with Swords, they’re able to receive Enchantments like Smite, Sharpness and Looting.
+There’s also a new Backstabbing Enchantment, which amplifies damage when striking targets from behind.

 Straw & Rope